ros-drivers/microstrain_mips/README.md

 ## Build Instructions

 #### MSCL
-MSCL pre-built packages can be found here: [MSCL Packages](https://github.com/LORD-MicroStrain/MSCL#downloads)
+MSCL pre-built packages can be found here: [MSCL Packages](https://github.com/LORD-MicroStrain/MSCL/releases/tag/v61.1.6)

+We do our best to keep ROS-MSCL up-to-date with the latest MSCL changes, but sometimes there is a delay.
+The currently supported version of MSCL is [v61.1.6](https://github.com/LORD-MicroStrain/MSCL/releases/tag/v61.1.6)

 Install instructions can be found here: [How to Use MSCL](https://github.com/LORD-MicroStrain/MSCL/blob/master/HowToUseMSCL.md#linux)